 Complete Guide on How LLC Members Are Taxed.

 The Written LLC Operating Agreement is a legal document stating the ownership and member duties of the company, allowing it to conduct business seamlessly.
 It explains how to form an LLC, the operational, legal, and financial procedures that the business should follow, and outlines the relationship between company owners and appointed managers.
+To decide on what your title should be check out our guide.

 LLCs should have an operating agreement, though it is not mandatory.